sourav-bk/Golang/Topic/gRPC.md

 g-RPC (stands for Google Remote Procedure Call) open-source Remote Procedure Call (RPC) framework.
 It was developed by Google and is now part of the Cloud Native Computing Foundation (CNCF).
 It's a modern, high-performance framework mostly used for server-to-service or inter-server communication.

-In gRPC, the client application can directly call a method., on the server application., That is on a different machine over the network call as it is just a local Funtion call
+In g-RPC, the client application can directly call a method., on the server application., That is on a different machine over the network call as it is just a local Funtion call.

-gRPC follow that Developer is only focus on the business logic rather than instant of planning or under-line Implementation.
+g-RPC follow that Developer is only focus on the business logic rather than instant of planning or under-line Implementation.

 ***Protobuf***